BrentIO/SkyFollower/readme.md

 ## Areas
 An area is a simple GeoJSON polygon of an interesting area.
 The feature must include a property called `name` to be permitted.
 A great tool to define your GeoJSON can be found at [https://geojson.io](https://geojson.io).

-Below is an example which will be used in the next section, note that a `name` property of `LI` has been added to the `properties` section:
+Below is an example which will be used in the next section, note that a `name` property of `LI` has been added to the `properties` section.
+You may also find this example in the areas.example.geojson file.
 ```
 {
     "type": "FeatureCollection",